alan-turing-institute/AIrsenal/README.md

 4. `FPL_PASSWORD`: your FPL password (this is only required to get FPL league standings).

+5. `AIrsenalDBFile`: Local path to where you would like to store the AIrsenal sqlite3 database.
+If not set a temporary directory will be used by default (`/tmp/data.db` on Unix systems).

 The values for these should be defined either in environment variables with the names given above, or as files in the `airsenal/data` directory with the names given above.
 For example, to set your team ID you can create the file `airsenal/data/FPL_TEAM_ID` (with no file extension) and its contents should be your team ID and nothing else.
 So the contents of the file would just be something like:
 ```
 1234567